-The TIP and the State TIP (STIP) contain a common set of projects proposed for federal funding.
+The TIP and the State TIP (STIP) contains projects proposed for federal funding.
 TIPs and STIP are products of a consensus-building process carried out jointly by the RPC and the Louisiana Department of Transportation and Development (LADOTD).
-Both these documents are updated every two years.
-However, the TIPs are reviewed annually by the RPC and selected revisions are permitted, following formal amendment procedures.
+Both documents are updated every two years.
+TIPs are reviewed annually by the RPC and selected revisions are permitted, following formal amendment procedures.

-Projects contained in the TIPs are derived from Phase I of the Metropolitan Transportation Plan.
+Projects contained in the TIPs derive from Phase I of the Metropolitan Transportation Plan.
 Projects are largely maintenance-oriented consisting of roadway rehabilitation, overlay, and traffic signalization.
 Bus transit and rail rehabilitation and extensions are also emphasized along with intermodal facilities development.
 (23 C.F.R.
 450.326)

 Unified Planning work Program (UPWP): The Unified Planning Work Program (UPWP) describes the federally funded planning activities the Regional Planning Commission will conduct and products to be created during the current fiscal year.
-The UPWP covers four Metropolitan Planning Areas (MPAs) in southeast Louisiana: New Orleans, South Tangipahoa, Slidell, and Covington- Mandeville.
+The UPWP covers four Urbanized Areas (UAs) in southeast Louisiana: New Orleans, South Tangipahoa, Slidell, and Mandeville-Covington.

-The activities described in the document reflect one year of a multi-year program to implement the strategies and achieve the objectives of the Metropolitan Transportation Plan (MTP).
+Activities described in the document reflect one year of a multi-year program to implement the strategies and achieve the objectives of the MTP.
 These strategies are derived from federal mandates, as codified in legislation, conducted in the context of a continuing, comprehensive, locally focused planning process.
 (23 C.F.R.
 450.308)